TWO WEEK NATIONAL PARK ROAD TRIP ITINERARY AND TOP TIPS

 • Delicate Arch Trail (strenuous - 2-3 hours) - This is the hike with the famous Arch from the Utah license plates.
 We did not do this one.
 There is an overlook just a short walk from the parking where you can see the Arch in the distance.

-After spending most of the morning in the park, we headed to Salt Lake City in just under a four hour drive.
+After spending most of the morning in the Arches National Park, we headed to Salt Lake City in just under a four-hour drive.
 We arrived in the early evening and because my sister is a history teacher, we headed down to Temple Square for a little history lesson on the Mormon Trail and Brigham Young.
 Kids enjoyed swimming in the pool and relaxing tonight.

 Day 7: SALT LAKE CITY TO YELLOWSTONE NP

-We woke up early this morning and headed north through Idaho towards Jackson, Wyo.
-(5 hour drive).
+We woke up early this morning and headed north through Idaho towards Jackson, Wyoming (5-hour drive).
 Some of our group stopped off at the Idaho Potato Museum to visit and eat all things made with potatoes.
-The group met up for lunch in Jackson, Wyo for lunch and sightseeing, then off to Grand Tetons NP.
+The group met up for lunch in Jackson Hole for lunch and sightseeing, then off to Grand Tetons NP.

 Must see and do in Grand Tetons NP: